LuffySaito/cse15l-lab-reports/lab-report-1-week2.md

     - For Windows: use the command `ssh-keygen -t ed25519`
     - For non-Windows: use the command `ssh-keygen`

-- Keep pressing enter until you see something similar to below image
+- Keep pressing the **Enter** key until you see something similar to below image

 ![](ssh-keygen1.png)